w3f/Grants-Program/applications/mobile-polka.md

 Max Block Size and Min Block Size: Highlight blocks with the maximum and minimum sizes, providing insights into the network's capacity and variability.
 Sum Block Size: Display the total size of blocks within the Event, contributing to an understanding of overall network load.
 Blocks with Transactions: Identify blocks containing transactions, allowing users to focus on periods of heightened activity.

-Runtime Explorer:
-Token Policy:
-Policy Information: Display details about the token's policy, including its parameters and rules governing its creation and distribution.
-Policy Met USDTta: Provide additional met USDTta associated with the token policy, contributing to a more comprehensive understanding of its purpose.
-Asset Details:
-Asset Name: Present the human-re USDTble name assigned to the token, aiding users in quickly identifying and referencing the token.
-Asset Name Hex: Display the hexadecimal representation of the asset name, offering a unique identifier for technical purposes.
-Supply Information:
-Token Supply: Showcase the total supply of the token in circulation, providing insights into its overall distribution and scarcity.
-Circulating Supply: Display the portion of the token supply actively in circulation, helping users understand the market dynamics.
-Transaction History:
-First Transaction: Identify the initial transaction involving the token, indicating its inception and the address where it was first sent or received.
-First Transaction Time: Display the timestamp of the token's first transaction, allowing users to trace its historical activity.
-Last Transaction: Highlight the most recent transaction involving the token, providing insights into its recent usage.
-Last Transaction Time: Present the timestamp of the token's last transaction, aiding users in tracking recent engagement.

 Unique Aspects:
 Live Data Updates: Real-time updates ensure users have access to the latest information, reflecting the dynamic nature of the Polkadot blockchain.